mapillary/mapillary_tools/README.md

 - Some devices do not store the camera direction properly, often storing only 0.
 Camera direction will get derived based on latitude and longitude only if the camera direction is not set or `--interpolate_directions` is specified.
-Before processing and uploading images, make sure that the camera direction is either correct or missing and in case it is present but incorrect, you specify `-interpolate_directions`.
+Before processing and uploading images, make sure that the camera direction is either correct or missing and in case it is present but incorrect, you specify `--interpolate_directions`.

 ## Development